viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 - [Windows Hello for Business overview][LINK-2]

+### PIN reset

+The Microsoft PIN Reset Service allows users to reset their forgotten Windows Hello PINs without requiring re-enrollment.
+After registering the service in the Microsoft Entra ID tenant, the capability must be enabled on the Windwos devices using group policy or a device management solution like Microsoft Intune.

+Users can initiate a PIN reset from the Windows lock screen or from the sign-in options in Settings.
+The process involves authenticating and completing multifactor authentication to reset the PIN.

+:::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**

+- [PIN reset][LINK-15]

 ### Windows Hello for Business multi-factor unlock

 For organizations that need an extra layer of sign-in security, multi-factor unlock enables IT admins to configure Windows by requiring a combination of two unique trusted signals to sign in.
 Trusted signal examples include a PIN or biometric data (face or fingerprint) combined with either a PIN, Bluetooth, IP configuration, or Wi-Fi.